MarcBittner/legal.tanglement.ai/README.md

 ## 🎯 Overview

-This repository contains production-ready legal templates and documentation for **Tanglement.ai**, a decentralized LLM routing network.
+This repository contains production-ready legal templates and documentation for **Tanglement.ai**.
 These documents are designed to protect our intellectual property, establish clear business relationships, and ensure compliance with applicable laws.

-### What is Tanglement.ai?

-Tanglement.ai is a distributed peer-to-peer network that optimizes Large Language Model (LLM) access through:
-- **Multi-provider routing** - Intelligent cost and performance optimization
-- **DHT-based topology** - Scalable P2P architecture using Chord protocol
-- **WireGuard mesh networking** - Secure, efficient communication
-- **Token economics** - Sustainable incentive system
-- **Enterprise-grade security** - End-to-end encryption with Signal Protocol

 ---